sethvargo/go-githubactions/README.md

 The first step, uses a fat container to build, strip, and compress the compiled Go binary.
 Then, in the second step, the compiled and compressed binary is copied into a scratch (bare) container along with some SSL certificates and a `nobody` user in which to execute the container.

-This will usually produce an image that is < 10MB in size, making for much faster builds.
+This will usually produce an image that is less than 10MB in size, making for much faster builds.

 [gh-actions]: https://github.com/features/actions